 - Separate disk expansion units Each submirror of a given mirror or plex should reside in a different multihost expansion unit. - Disk space Mirroring doubles the amount of necessary disk space. - Three-way mirroring Solaris Volume Manager software supports three-way mirroring.
 However, Oracle Solaris Cluster software requires only two-way mirroring. - Differing device sizes If you mirror to a device of a different size, your mirror capacity is limited to the size of the smallest submirror or plex.

-For more information about multihost disks, see "Multihost Devices" in Oracle Solaris Cluster 4.3 Concepts Guide.
+For more information about multihost disks, see Multihost Devices in Concepts for Oracle Solaris Cluster 4.4.

 Guidelines for Mirroring the ZFS Root Pool